robertklep/esphome-eventbus/README.md

 }
 ```

-Possible pitfall: if `data["somekey"]` is a boolean, and you want to continue when it's true, you need to use a cast first:
+Possible pitfall: if `data["somekey"]` is a boolean, and you want to use its value in a conditional statement, you need to use a cast first:
 ```c++
 if (data["somekey"].as<bool>()) {
   ...